sparkflows/sparkflows-docs/docs/user-guide/utilities/executeloop.rst

-Execute in Loop
+Execute In Loop
 =================

 Fire Insights has the below processors for Distinct Values in Loop.

 Below are details which can be needed on Execute in Loop processor:

-.. list-table:: Execute in Loop
+.. list-table:: Execute In Loop
    :widths: 20 80
    :header-rows: 1